Monotone Measures for Non-Local Correlations: Introduction

 Since this inequality holds for all $(x_1, y_1)$, by the definition of maximal correlation for boxes, equation~\eqref{eq:rho-an-bn-x1-y1} holds.
 This inequality for arbitrary $n$ is proved by the same argument and a simple induction.

 Equation~\eqref{eq:rho-an-bn-x1-y1} states that by wiring of no-signaling boxes in the particular way described above, one cannot generate a box with a larger value of maximal correlation comparing to those of available boxes.
-That is, maximal correlation of boxes is monotone under wirings of no-signaling boxes.\\
+That is, maximal correlation of boxes is monotone under this special type of wirings of no-signaling boxes.\\

 \textbf{Wirings of no-signaling boxes.} So far we assumed that in wirings, each party sets the input of a box to be equal to the output of the previous box.
 However, in general each input can be chosen as a possibly random function of \emph{all} the previous inputs and outputs, i.e., for instance Alice to determine input $x_i$ of the $i$-th box can apply a stochastic map on $x_1, a_1, \dots, x_{i-1}, a_{i-1}$.
 There are interesting examples of wirings of this type in the literature~\cite{vanDam, BS09}.
 The above argument can be modified to prove~\eqref{eq:rho-an-bn-x1-y1} even for these types of wirings.
 Nevertheless, wirings of non-local boxes can be even more complicated.